CURATOR’S CORNER

 14. Interpretation: Cultivate interpretive information and materials that are eye-catching, easy to digest, provide context and help the audience understand and connect with the exhibition’s narratives.
 This may include low and high technologies; for example; immersive experiences, virtual reality, wall text, physical actions, audio guides and digital content.
 Inter

-15. Security: Make sure there are appropriate safeguards in place for the protection of the objects on display, visitors and staff.
+15. Security: Ensure appropriate safeguards are in place to protect the objects on display, visitors and staff.

-With Meticulous Planning, Seamless Execution, and Engaging Promotions, Curating Exhibitions Creates Enduring Experiences that Resonate with Visitors
+With Systematically Planning, Seamless Execution, and Engaging Promotions, Curating Exhibitions Creates Enduring Experiences that Resonate with Visitors

 16. Promotion: It is essential, when curating exhibitions or displays, to promote the exhibition using as many channels as possible, for example; social media platforms, press releases, partnerships and other like-minded organisations.